alces-software/flight-appliance-support/openstack-heat/openstack-tools/README.md

 Navigate to the `openstack-heat/openstack-tools` directory within the previously cloned out Git repository, then continue with the below steps to start launching your environment.

-##Network and infrastructure node deployment
+##Network deployment
 The following steps will automatically create a segregated cluster network for your compute hosts to live in, creating a completely isolated environment from other instances in your current project.
-The steps will also create a cluster master node, used to host scheduler services and run your environment.

 Note - the values used in the Heat templates assume an Alces OpenStack installation.